ilovepixelart/ts-migrate-mongoose/SECURITY.md

 install beyond `gh` itself.
 For public repositories the attestation store is accessible without authentication.

-**Offline check (classic release-asset path):**
+**Offline check via Sigstore bundle:**

-For `5.3.1+` releases, the same Sigstore bundle is also attached to the GitHub Release as a sidecar file named `ts-migrate-mongoose-X.Y.Z.tgz.sigstore.json`.
-Consumers who cannot reach GitHub's attestation API (air-gapped environments, mirrored infrastructure, etc.) can download both the tarball and the sidecar from the GitHub Release page and pass the bundle to `gh attestation verify` via the `--bundle` flag:
+For `5.3.1+` releases, a Sigstore bundle sidecar (`ts-migrate-mongoose-X.Y.Z.tgz.sigstore.json`) is attached to the GitHub Release.
+Consumers who cannot reach GitHub's attestation API (air-gapped environments, mirrored infrastructure, etc.) can download both the tarball and the sidecar from the Release page and pass the bundle to `gh attestation verify` via the `--bundle` flag:

 ```bash
 gh attestation verify ts-migrate-mongoose-X.Y.Z.tgz \